Tafsir: Sunni

 The time of Muhammad ibn Jarir al-Tabari marks the classical period, which encompassed important Sunni tafsirs, such as Tafsir al-Thalabi and Tafsir al-Tabari.
 Tafsir al-Tabari is one of the most important tafsir works in Sunni Islam.
 This work provides exegetical material for the whole Quran, also contains conflicting information, which Tabari tries either to harmonize or argues in support of the one he feels more correct.
 Further he includes different readings, which according to him, both might be correct and gives his own opinion after each argumentation.
 Both linguistical and theological subjects are discussed throughout his work.

 The period of Ibn Taimiyya is sometimes seen as a transition point between the Classical and post-Classical exegesis, due to his unique hermeneutic method.
-Tafsirs are geneaological, they rely on the core of previous tafsirs.
+Tafsirs are genealogical, they rely on the core of previous tafsirs.
 Ibn Taimiyya challenged this core tradition by asserting that the Quran should only be interpreted by the Quran alone or the sunnah.
 Ibn Kathir was the first who tried to use the hermeneutic method of his teacher ibn Taimiyya.
 By that, it is much more selective and critical compared to earlier Quranic exegesis and features only a few personal remarks.
 Unlike his teacher, he also engaged with an analysis of the exegetical material.
 However, the works of both Ibn Taimiyya and Ibn Kathir were not widespread in the premodern period.

-Al-Suyuti's (1445–1505) tafsir (Al-Dur al-Manthur) uses a similar hermeneutic.
+Al-Suyuti's (1445–1505) tafsir (al-Dur al-Manthur) uses a similar hermeneutic.
 Unlike ibn Kathir, his work is one of a few completely devoid of any personal comments.
 Yet, following the approach of Ibn Taimiyya, he is selective about the inclusion of hadiths.
 However, in contrast to Ibn Taimiyya and Ibn Kathir, his tafsir is without any personal comment.
 Further, despite using a similar methodology to Ibn Taimiyya and Ibn Kathir, he includes a wider range of hadiths.
 His commentary was well received and required for advanced imperial madrasas.